-Another way to update Microsoft Office is to directly download the latest one from the Microsoft website.
+Another way to update Microsoft Office is to download the latest one from the Microsoft website directly.
 But before you do, check that it’s fully compatible with your version of macOS.

 Over time, all Mac apps accumulate lots of unneeded preferences that constantly rewrite each other.
 A good way to rule out that there’s anything wrong with the app is to do a factory reset — bring the app back to the state when it was brand new.